Tell us about some of your career highlights.

 heading up its data protection practice

-.
-I left in 2009 to
+I left there in 2009 to

 set up my own specialist firm

+You might have noticed a slight nautical theme to our website?
 Before joining Burges Salmon, I spent 18 months as

 principal in-house legal advisor to the Seattle Challenge for the America’s Cup